Want to Run Your Own

 My Guide Website?

-Prague Castle St. Vitus Cathedral, Royal Palace, St. George's Basilica
+Prague Castle, St. Vitus Cathedral, Royal Palace, St. George's Basilica

-13 ReviewsDuring a three-hour guided tour in German, you will visit St. Vitus Cathedral, the old Royal Palace, St. George's Basilica and the Golden Lane with a historian.
+18 ReviewsOn a three-hour tour in German, you'll visit the St.St.
+Vitus Cathedral, the old Royal Palace, the Basilica of St.George's Basilica and the Golden Lane.

 Highlights

-- Well-grounded guided tour by a historian
+- A well-grounded tour with a historian

-- Magnificent architecture from the Gothic, Renaissance and Baroque periods
+- Magnificent architecture from the Gothic, Renaissance, and Baroque periods

 - Breathtaking views of the whole of Prague